Chapter 3 – Relationship to Clients – annotated

 (b) entering into a lease under which a landlord directly or indirectly shares in the fees or revenues generated by the law practice;

-(c) paying an employee for services, other than for referring clients, based on the revenue of the lawyer’s firm or practice; or
+(c) paying an employee for services, other than for referring clients, based on the revenue of the lawyer’s law firm or practice; or

 (d) occasionally entertaining potential referral sources by purchasing meals, providing tickets to, or attending at, sporting or other activities or sponsoring client functions.